Bricktech2000/Notes/notes/indicator-generalization.md

 indicator overgeneralization seems to occur to certain people more than others.

-scratch that; indicator overgeneralization seems to occur at the outermost regions of a metaphorical bell curve.
+scratch that; indicator overgeneralization seems to occur at the outermost regions of a metaphorical bell curve. see [[intellectual-giftedness]], [[intellectual-disability]]